 How do I get there?

 Freshkills Park is located on the west shore of Staten Island, about 30 minutes by car from the Staten Island Ferry Terminal in St. George.
 Because it’s still in transition from landfill to park, the site does not yet have a specific address or parking lot.
-Groups are encouraged to arrange their own transportation.
-For questions about transportation, please discuss possibilities with a staff person.
+As of August 2020, groups are required to provide their own transportation.

 What happens during the tour?